-The risk level for compliance and regulation, in our opinion, is on a downward trend.
-The decrease is due to continued addressing of risk classified as High and continued reinforcement of control in both First Line and Second Line units.
-This is against the backdrop of increased regulation and new directives issued with high frequency.
+However, the Bank believes that compliance and regulatory risk was on a downward trend in 2017.
+The decrease is due to continued addressing of risk classified as High, to continued reinforcement of control in both First Line and Second Line units, to system improvements and to increased organizational awareness.